snozza/themeParser/README.md

 # themeParser
-Takes words from a word database and queries twitter API
+Takes word from a word database and queries twitter API with said word.

+Using a simple node server with no framework (e.g. express).

 Readme to be updated shortly